Frequently Asked Questions

 • Maintenance costs are reduced.

 Now instead of playing defense, you can play offense.
 Arid Bilge will enable you to be proactive rather than reactive.
 For example, if the boat has any leaks, the Arid Bilge System will help you find them and fix them before they become a problem.
-The boat holds a better resale value and will impress your guests and potential buyers.
+Your bilge paint will be protected from the dangers of standing water.
+The boat will hold a better resale value and will impress your guests and potential buyers.

 The physical central unit is larger than an average bilge pump, but it can be mounted in any out-of-the-way location, usually up on a bulkhead like a battery charger.
 The actual tubing and bilge pickup footers are quite small and usually end up being located near the bilge pumps.